VOLKAN HACIOĞLU

 That shows life and death;

-To look at the Eternity from within a heart
+To look at the Eternity from within

 Was the most wonderful of loves.